TrenMA/fwer-plus-in-assessing-hedge-fund-performance/README.md

 # Assessing Hedge Fund Performance with an Information-Based Multiple Test

-This repository contains the code and example data required to reproduce the simulation and empirical analyses presented in:
+This repository provides the replication code for the paper:

 > Hsu, P.-H., Ma, T., Psaradellis, I., and Sermpinis, G. (2025). *Assessing Hedge Fund Performance with an Information-Based Multiple Test*.